 So, though in the case of broad match your ad does get blocked for irrelevant search query golf tournaments in USA and tournaments of golf, however, it blocks your ad for other significant queries such as golf shoes for tournament and shoes for golf tournament.
 Hence concluding, that a broader match type keyword may make you miss out on valuable search queries for which you would want to show your ad.

-The crux is that though broad match makes you reach a broader channel of search queries, but you need to use it intelligently to avoid any after-effects.
+The crux is that though broad match makes you reach a broader channel of search queries, you need to use it intelligently to avoid any after-effects.

 Note: If you want to import your negative keyword list from AdWords to Bing, then all broad match types would automatically be assigned the default ‘phrase match type’ in Bing.